Poems on Crabs from Dream in the Red Chamber

 Poem by Jia Baoyu

-Jia Baoyu was a teenager boy living in privilege but ungrateful and rebellious.
+Jia Baoyu was a teenage boy living in privilege but ungrateful and rebellious.
 He did not appreciate what he enjoyed and fancied to be born as a servant girl.
+(Taiwan)

 In your greed, you forget how hard it is to digest,

-You indulge in the source of sour and pungent.
+You indulge in the sauce of sour and pungent.

 You shower it on your prey,